-Raw data will be generated and collected by the analysts at the bench and/or process level.
+Raw data will be generated and collected by the analysts at the bench or process level.
 Process data are recorded into a process log during factory operations.
 Bench data will include original observations, printouts, and readouts from equipment for sample, standard, and reference QC analyses.
 Data will be collected both manually and electronically.
-At a minimum, the date, time, sample ID, instrument ID, analyst ID, raw or processed signal, and/or qualitative observations will be recorded.
-Comments documenting unusual or nonstandard observations will also be included on the forms, as necessary.
+At a minimum, the date, time, sample ID, instrument ID, analyst ID, raw or processed signal, and qualitative observations will be recorded.
+The sample ID will be traceable from the raw data sheets through the summary sheets reported in the Data Notebook.
+Comments documenting unusual or nonstandard observations will also be included on the forms as necessary.
 The analyst will process raw data manually, automatically by an electronic program, or electronically after being entered into a computer.
 The analyst will be responsible for scrutinizing the data according to specified precision, accuracy, and completeness policies.
-Raw process data sheets, bench data sheets, calculations, and data summary sheets will be maintained for each sample batch.
+Raw data bench sheets, calculations, and data summary sheets will be maintained for each sample batch.
 From the written standard operating procedures (SOPs) and raw data bench files, the steps leading to a final result may be traced.